 Times have changed for both the Seminoles and Tigers, but bringing another big non-conference game into the mix gives both programs a nationally-recognized matchup to help propel their programs even further in the future.
 LSU already has home-and-home series scheduled with Texas, UCLA, Oklahoma and Arizona State in future years, so adding FSU into the mix easily solidifies them when it comes time to fill the College Football Playoff.

 For Florida State, they only have the Florida Gators and Notre Dame Fighting Irish slated for marquee football series in the future, so the addition of a major non-conference matchup like LSU, especially for an ACC program looking to show it can hang with an SEC school, gives them the opportunity to prepare a schedule worthy of a national title run.

-It’s only a few years down the line, so there’s a chance head coaches Ed Orgeron and Mike Norvell will still be leading their respective programs into the neutral site series.
+It’s only a couple of years down the line, so there’s a chance head coaches Ed Orgeron and Mike Norvell will still be leading their respective programs into the neutral site series.
 No matter what rosters take the field, though, it’s going to make for great football.
 These two teams haven’t played since the year I was born, and getting to see two of the most decorated programs in NCAA history going at it will set the tone for the entire college football season.

 Buckle up: This SEC versus ACC two-game series is going to set up playoff-shifting games right from opening weekend.

 This article was originally published Aug.
 9, 2018 before updating.